gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 ### II.
 Moving data

+#### 1. Database encryption key

-- (1) Move the database encryption key from your CI server to your GitLab server.
+Move the database encryption key from your CI server to your GitLab server.
 The command below will show you what you need to copy-paste to your GitLab server.
 On Omnibus GitLab servers you will have to add a line to `/etc/gitlab/gitlab.rb`.
 On GitLab servers installed from source you will have